|

 Office of the Fire Commissioner complements the ministry's key objectives.
 The office, which is responsible for the promotion

+of fire prevention, life safety and property protection, will continue its strong public safety focus.
 There are numerous public safety challenges facing us today.
 Organized crime, grow-ops, auto theft, youth gangs and cyber-crime

 demand complex and sophisticated responses from law enforcement.
 We are fighting back by giving police the tools they need